Bute House: Suitability and costs

 As an 18th-century town house with an open single stairwell, questions have been raised about the suitability of Bute House as the official residence and accommodation space for any First Minister who have dependent children under the age of eighteen on the grounds of safety.
-Unlike flats in Downing Street, the private residence section of Bute House does not self-contained modern accommodation, and any prospect of a future First Minister with dependent children taking up residence at Bute House during any period raises the limitations of Bute House as an official residence which is ultimately maintained to museum like standard.
+Unlike flats in Downing Street, the private residence section of Bute House does not have self-contained modern accommodation, and any prospect of a future First Minister with dependent children taking up residence at Bute House during any period raises the limitations of Bute House as an official residence which is ultimately maintained to museum like standard.
 As a result of Bute House being a Category A listed building, any alterations to the building, including on safety grounds, have to be balanced against the maintenance of the original features and fabric of the building as is.
 A child safety risk assessment for Bute House was conduced by Mitie surveyors to enable dependent children to live within Bute House with the First Minister if required at any point during their tenure in office.

 The operation, running of and maintenance of Bute House is met by the Scottish Government.
 The First Minister does not pay any rent during their tenure as First Minister for residing at Bute House, and the First Minister is not expected to personally contribute to any repair bills or maintenance costs associated with Bute House.
 Instead, the First Minister has a "benefit in kind" income tax liability to contribute towards the costs of associated services including heating, lighting, cleaning, repairs, staff and furniture of having Bute House as an official residence.
 10% of the First Ministers ministerial salary is multiplied by the total number of days of occupation by the First Minister or their family members which is then divided by 365.
 The Scottish Government defines the ministerial salary "as the First Minister’s Office holder salary".
 Days of occupation is defined as the number of days the First Minister or family members have been in overnight residence within Bute House.